 - The cost of living is relatively low in much of the state (though not everywhere).

 - You can grow oranges and grapefruit in your own yard.

-Cons of Living in Florida
+The Cons of Life in Florida

 - The weather can turn nasty sometimes.
 It rains a lot and it rains heavily.
-Thunderstorms can knock out your electric, and lightning strikes are very common.
+Thunderstorms can knock out your electricity, and lightning strikes are very common.
 Hurricanes can be disruptive and destructive if they come near you.

 - South Florida suffers from high crime rates and a very high cost of living in some places.

 - The drivers are terrible.
 The roads are generally good, but there is a lot of low quality, unsafe, and crazy driving that takes place.

 My parents didn't want to move to Florida, but they turned sixty and that's the law.

 How Much Does It Cost to Live in Florida?